Parameter Estimation in DAGs from Incomplete Data via Optimal Transport: Applications

-\paragraph{Topic Inference.} We now demonstrate the effectiveness of OTP-DAG on downstream applications.
-We here use OTP-DAG to infer the topics of $3$ real-world datasets:\footnote{\url{https://github.com/MIND-Lab/OCTIS}.
+\paragraph{Topic Inference.} We now demonstrate the effectiveness of OTP-DAG on downstream applications\footnote{\url{https://github.com/MIND-Lab/OCTIS}.
 We use OCTIS to standardize evaluation for all models on the topic inference task.
-Note that the computation of topic coherence score in OCTIS is different than in \citet{srivastava2017autoencoding}.} 20 News Group, BBC News and DBLP.
-We revert to the original generative process where the topic-word distribution follows a Dirichlet distribution parameterized by the concentration parameters $\beta$, instead of having $\gamma$ as a fixed quantity. $\beta$ is now initialized as a matrix of real values $\big( \beta \in \mathbb{R}^{K \times V}\big)$ representing the log concentration values.
+Note that the computation of topic coherence score in OCTIS is different than in \citet{srivastava2017autoencoding}.}.
+We here use OTP-DAG to infer the topics of $3$ real-world datasets: 20 News Group\footnote{\url{http://qwone.com/~jason/20Newsgroups/}.}, BBC News \citep{greene06icml} and DBLP\footnote{\url{https://github.com/shiruipan/TriDNR/}.}.
+We revert to the original generative process where the topic-word distributions follows a Dirichlet distribution parameterized by the concentration parameters $\beta$, instead of having $\gamma$ as a fixed quantity. $\beta$ is now initialized as a matrix of real values $\big( \beta \in \mathbb{R}^{K \times V}\big)$ representing the log concentration values.

 For every topic $k$, we select top $10$ most related words according to $\gamma_k$ to represent it.
 Table \ref{tab:lda_quanti} reports the quality of the inferred topics, which is evaluated via the diversity and coherence of the selected words.
 Diversity refers to the proportion of unique words, whereas Coherence is measured with normalized pointwise mutual information \citep{aletras2013evaluating}, reflecting the extent to which the words in a topic are associated with a common theme.
 There exists a trade-off between Diversity and Coherence: words that are excessively diverse greatly reduce coherence, while a set of many duplicated words yields higher coherence yet harms diversity.
-A well-performing topic model would strike a good balance between these metrics.
+A well-performing topic model would strike a good balance between these metrics~\cite{zhao2021topic}.
 If we consider two metrics comprehensively, our method consistently achieves better performance across different settings.
 Qualitative results of the inferred topics can be found in Table \ref{tab:lda_quali}.